Young and Beautiful Lyrics

 Hot summer days, rock and roll

-The way you play for me at your show
+The way you'd play for me at your show

 Your pretty face and electric soul

-I know you will, I know you will
+I know you will, I know you wont

 I know that you will